Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Throughput and Stability Analysis for the two-source case -- General MPR case

-Here, we will derive the internal (or endogenous) arrival rate from the users to each relay.
-We would like to mention that the relays have also their own traffic (exogenous) denoted by $\widehat{\lambda}_{i}$ for the $i$-th relay.
+We now derive the internal (or endogenous) arrival rate from the sources to each relay.
+We would like to mention that the relays have also their own traffic (exogenous).
+Denote by $\widehat{\lambda}_{i}$, the average exogeneous arrival rate at relay $R_i$.

-A packet from a user can enter a queue at one relay if the transmission to the destination fails and at the same time at least one relay decodes correctly the packet.
-In the two-user case with MPR capabilities, in a relay up to two packets can enter the queue.
+A packet from a source is stored at the queue of a relay if the direct transmission to the node $D$ fails, and at the same time at least one relay decodes correctly the packet.
+In the two-source case, with MPR capabilities at relays, each relay can receive up to two packets at each slot.

-Here we will derive the endogenous arrival from user $1$ to the first relay denoted by $\lambda_{1,1}$.
-The $\lambda_{1,1}$ is also the probability that a transmitted packet by the first user will enter the queue at the first relay.
-So, the term $\lambda_{i,j}$ denotes the endogenous arrival probability from $i$-th user, $i=1,2$, to the queue at the $j$-th relay, $j=1,2$.